Intermediate links of plane curves: Diagrams of -links

 \subsection{Positive case}

-We can now prove the main application of the article. \begin{theorem} Suppose $L_r$ is a strongly quasipositive fibered link and its diagram $D_r$ has no negative Seifert circles (that is $n_-=0$).
+We can now prove Theorem~\ref{main1} from the introduction. \begin{theorem} Suppose $L_r$ is a strongly quasipositive fibered link and its diagram $D_r$ has no negative Seifert circles (that is $n_-=0$).
 Then, after applying Yamada--Vogel's algorithm to $D_r$ we obtain a quasipositive braid. \end{theorem}